Recipes Made Easy

 Beat the chicken breast flat with the flat side of a meat mallet or a rolling pin.

-chicken bread coasted in flour.
+chicken breast in bowl coated with flour.

 Dust the chicken breasts with flour.

-chicken breast in beaten egg.
+floured chicken breast in shallow bowl of beaten egg.

-Coat the chiken breast in the egg.
+Coat the chicken breast in the beaten egg.

 coated chicken breast in bowl.

-Then coat with the breatdcrumb mixture.
+Then coat with the breadcrumb mixture.

 chicken breasts drizzled with oil

-Place the chicken breast on the hot baking sheet and drizzle with a little oil
+Place the chicken breast on the hot baking sheet and drizzle with a little oil.

-part cooked chicken schnitzel on a baking sheet.
+cooked chicken schnitzel on a baking sheet.

 Oven Baked Chicken Schnitzel